-Simple skin grafts and flaps can be done in a day surgery.
+Simple skin grafts and flaps can be done as same-day surgery.
 More complex procedures are done in an overnight hospital.

 How long does it take?

 It varies enormously depending on the type, size and situation.
-A simple split skin graft may take less than an hour, whilst a complicated free flap could take as long as 10-12 hours.
+A simple skin graft may take less than an hour, whilst a complicated flap could take as long as 10 to 12 hours.

 Who is involved?